risingwavelabs/risingwave-docs/docs/sql/query-syntax/query-syntax-value-exp.md

 Value expressions are used in a variety of contexts, such as in the target list of the `SELECT` command, as new column values in `INSERT` or `UPDATE`, or in search conditions in a number of commands.
 The result of a value expression is sometimes called a scalar, to distinguish it from the result of a table expression (which is a table).

-## Aggregate expressions
+## Aggregate function calls

-An aggregate expression represents the application of an aggregate function across the rows selected by a query.
+An aggregate function call represents the application of an aggregate function across the rows selected by a query.

-The supported syntax of an aggregate expression is in one of the following forms:
+An aggregate function call should be in one of the following syntaxes:

 ```sql
 aggregate_name (expression [ , ... ] [ order_by_clause ] ) [ FILTER ( WHERE filter_clause ) ]